Adrian Păun

-Adrian Constantin Alexandru Păun (Note: Some sources incorrectly give out his first name as being "Alexandru" and his surname as the single "Păun".
+Constantin Adrian Alexandru Păun (Note: Some sources incorrectly give out his first name as being "Alexandru" and his surname as the single "Păun".
 His actual surname is the double "Alexandru Păun", in spite of the fact that children in Romania typically only take on their fathers' family names.) (/ro/; born 1 April 1995) is a Romanian professional footballer who plays as a winger or attacking midfielder for Liga I club CFR Cluj.

 Păun spent most of his professional career at his boyhood club CFR Cluj, for which he made his debut in 2014 and appeared in over 230 league games.
 In 2022, he moved abroad for the first time by signing for Hapoel Be'er Sheva on an initial loan, and also played for Bnei Sakhnin, before returning to CFR Cluj two years later.

 Internationally, Păun made his first—and only—appearance for Romania in June 2021, in a 0–1 friendly loss to England.